-The development of UNDAF took place over several years, and involved extensive consultations between UNagencies.
+111. The development of UNDAF took place over several years, and involved extensive consultations between UN agencies.
 Consultations at the national level took the form of in-country meetings with relevant authorities, presentations at regional meetings, and with regional organizations and development partners.
 It has clearly been the belief of the former RC and members of the UNCT that this had resulted in greater ownership of the UNDAF by national governments.

-- The MTR found that the ownership of the UNDAF by partner countries continues to be relatively weak though an 1. improvement over previous iterations.
+112. The MTR found that the ownership of the UNDAF by partner countries continues to be relatively weak though an improvement over previous iterations.
 This stems in part from the fact that the first [significant] phase of the UNDAF preparation process focused on building a consensus among the UN agencies (itself a difficult task).
 This consensus was then reviewed and finalised in consultation with national governments in the five LDC countries but the engagement was seen as UN-led and top down approach.
-The lack of ownership was particularly acute among the 9 non-LDCs covered by the regional results matrix, most of whom, did not participate in the UNDAF workshops.
-This is exacerbated by the fact that the regional esults (even at the UN CP Output level) are framed in the broadest possible language and therefore are not seen as being directly relevant at the country level.
-However, perhaps the clearest evidence that the UNDAF was and is viewed as UN coordination tool rather than as the foundation of the partnership between the United Nations system and National Governments is the fact that none of the 14 PICTs are signatories to the UNDAF.59 This was further reinforced during the interviews when almost without exception the review team had to spend time explaining the purpose of the UNDAF and its structure.
+The lack of ownership was particularly acute among the 9 non-LDCs covered by the regional results matrix, most of whom, did not participate in the UNDAF workshops.57 This is exacerbated by the fact that the regional results (even at the UN CP Output level) are framed in the broadest possible language and therefore are not seen as being directly relevant at the country level.
+However, perhaps the clearest evidence that the UNDAF was and is viewed as UN coordination tool rather than as the foundation of the partnership between the United Nations system and National Governments is the fact that none of the 14 PICTs are signatories to the UNDAF.58 This was further reinforced during the interviews when almost without exception the review team had to spend time explaining the purpose of the UNDAF and its structure.
 This suggests a lack of awareness about the UNDAF and UN Reform in general.
 When respondents had heard of the UNDAF, most admitted they were not particularly familiar with the key pillars or contents of the document.
-However, there was an appreciation of the efforts to link the UNDAF to National Development priorities.60 - 2.
-As is commonly the case with UNDAFs globally, the general high level of cohesion in the planning and development phase has not been sustained during the implementation phase with most agencies focusing on their [individual] projects and programmes with line ministry partners.
-It is these activities that focus on sections are all principles and to the content are "content and the section of the content are "content are the content are "content are the content are the cont toral priorities and to that extent are "owned" by the national partner institutions.
+However, there was an appreciation of the efforts to link the UNDAF to National Development priorities.59